Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Experiments

 \section{Experiments}

-In this section, we perform extensive experiments to evaluate ILL.
+In this section, we conduct extensive experiments to evaluate ILL.
 Albeit simple, the ILL framework achieves comparable state-of-the-art performance regarding previous methods on partial label learning, semi-supervised learning, and noisy label learning.
 Moreover, our experiments show that ILL could be easily extended to a more practical setting with a mixture of various imprecise label configurations.
-For all settings, we additionally adopt an entropy loss for balancing learned cluster sizes \cite{bridle1991unsup,joulin2012convex}, similarly as \cite{sopliu22w, wang2023freematch}.
-We conducted all experiments on three seeds using NVIDIA V100 GPUs.
+For all settings, we additionally adopt an entropy loss for balancing learned cluster sizes \citep{bridle1991unsup,joulin2012convex}, similarly as \citep{sopliu22w, wang2023freematch}.
+Experiments are conducted with three runs using NVIDIA V100 GPUs.